Jumai Bello

 Hajia Jumai Bello is a Nigerian media executive.
-She was the first woman radio executive at the Bauchi's Radio Corporation.
-She served as the first female Managing Director Bauchi Radio Corporation.
-She was approved by the former Governor Mohammed Abubakar of Bauchi State.
-Prior to her appointment as the MD (managing director) of the Corporation, she worked as the Director of News and Current Affairs.
-In 1982, she graduated from Bayero University, Kano where she studied mass communication.
+She was the first female radio executive at Bauchi's Radio Corporation.
+She served as the first female Managing Director of Bauchi Radio Corporation.
+She was approved by the former governor, Mohammed Abubakar of Bauchi State.
+Prior to her appointment as the MD (managing director) of the corporation, she worked as the Director of News and Current Affairs.
+In 1982, she graduated from Bayero University, Kano, where she studied mass communication.